 The sorts bool and int are classified as predicative sorts while the sorts type and t@ype are impredicative.
 A boxed type is a static term of the sort type while an unboxed type is a static term of the sort t@ype.
 As types, bool and int are static terms of the sort t@ype.
-As type constructors, bool and int are static terms of the sorts (bool -> t@ype) and (int -> t@ype), respectively.
-Also note that the type constructor listo is of the sort (t@ype -> type), which indicates that listo forms a boxed type when applied to an unboxed one.
+As type constructors, bool and int are static terms of the sort t@ype.
+As type constructors, bool and int are static terms of the sort t@ype), respectively.
+Also note that the type constructor list0 is of the sort (t@ype -> type), which indicates that list0 forms a boxed type when applied to an unboxed one.
 There are a variety of built-in static functions in ATS for constructing static terms of the sorts bool and int, and I list as follows some of these functions together with the sorts assigned to them: